How Long Would Your Business Survive Without IT?

 - 3 min read

-If you haven’t heard the term, vibe coding is what happens when you don’t actually know how to code — but you describe what you want, and AI makes it happen.
+Last week, I fell down the vibe coding rabbit hole.
+It was an intriguing experience.
+Vibe coding is when you don’t actually know how to code but describe what you want, and AI fulfills that need.

 It’s “coding by feel,” not syntax.
 And it’s going to change everything.